bradshawsguide/website/content/01-stations/1406-newchurch/station.md

 route:
 - routes/ryde-to-newchurch
 ----
-meta: Distance from station at Sandown, 3 miles.
+notes: Distance from station at Sandown, 3 miles.

 Telegraph station at Newport, 6 miles.